railiavaliullina/Digital-Image-Processing/README.md

 ## Assignment 6

-Algorithm for finding the “correct” text orientation using the Fourier transform for images;
+Algorithm for finding the “correct” text orientation using the Fourier transform for images.